dala318/ev_load_balancing/README.md

 * You need a [Slimmelezer](https://www.zuidwijk.com/product/slimmelezer/) installed and configured as a ESPHome device
 * You need an [Easee](https://github.com/nordicopen/easee_hass) charger robot installed
   * By default some sensors are disabled on your charger, make sure to activate the `dynamic_circuit_limit` and `status` sensors and wait until you see them with values.
+* Alternatively there is some support to interact with any source or target via "templates".
+This is very untested and likely requires some insight into the code to get working for now.

 ### Configure integration